gordonbrander/generative-ui-playbook/README.md

 - Think about what’s in
 - High locality

-## LLM as god/oracle
+## LLM as godlike oracle

-Lots of AI literature conceives of AI as an oracle.
+A common metaphor for AI is that of a godlike oracle.
 You ask the oracle a question, it delivers an answer.

+Q: “What is the meaning of life?”
+A: 42

-This metaphor for AI is one of the least interesting or generative ways to see AI because:
+This metaphor for AI is not very interesting, because:

 - It’s feed-forward
 - It’s convergent
-- It doesn’t reflect where AI is right now
+- It doesn’t reflect what LLMs actually do today

 ## LLM as autonomous agent

 The hot new thing is AI agents, but agency requires feedback, and LLMs are feed-forward systems.
 No feedback, no agency.

-At the sam time, [feedback is all you need for agency to emerge](https://subconscious.substack.com/p/feedback-is-all-you-need).
+At the same time, [feedback is all you need for agency to emerge](https://subconscious.substack.com/p/feedback-is-all-you-need).
 A thermostat has limited agency through feedback with its environment.
 Likewise, an LLM can be part of an agenticsystem by introducing feedback.

 In 2024, useful autonomous agents may be outside the adjacent possible.
 A system’s feedback loops evolve over time through experiences within its environment.
 This process starts from the bottom-up, from simple to complex, from weeds, to bushes, to rainforests.
 So, the first true AI agents may look more like a virus - simple replicators.